-The net effect of the transactions detailed above, along with regular operations of the Agency, resulted in an increase in Total Net Position of \$26,225,000, or 3.6%.
-The primary drivers of the increase include new HomeAd production offset by decreases in the FirstHome portfolio, the initial phase of the NCFPF wind down, the impacts of the sunset STC program, and the accounting change related to GASB 75.
+The net effect of the transactions detailed above, along with regular operations of the Agency, resulted in an increase in Total Net Position of \$54,177,000, or 7.2%.
+The primary drivers of the change in net position relate to new HomeAd production, decreases in the FirstHome portfolio, and the wind down of the NCFPF program.
 The Agency continues to proactively manage its programs to further its mission of creating affordable housing for North Carolinians with low and moderate incomes.